 The Payment Request API is meant to reduce the number of steps needed to complete an online payment.
 It has many advantages like

-Faster purchases: End users can make purchases faster as they only need to input payment details (for example credit card details) once can reuse the same for subsequent purchases.
+Faster purchases: End users can make purchases faster as they only need to input payment details (for example credit card details) once.
 They can even select from all their previous payment details.
 This will work across devices within the same browser and websites that use the Payment Request API.

 Consistent user experience: As the payment form is controlled by the browser the user experience will be consistent across websites using the Payment Request API.
 This means the browser can control the user experience and tailor it to the user, like localizing it according to the user's preferred language configured in the browser.